Understanding The Origins Of Our Desires

 “Being human is not about being anyone particular way; it is about being as life creates you—with your own particular strengths and weaknesses, gifts and challenges, quirks and oddities.” ― Kristin Neff

-Self-compassion means to be intimate with our emotions and create a space of healing and love, instead of anaesthetising it with: alcohol, material objects, harmful activities or toxic people.
+Self-compassion means to be intimate with our emotions and create a space of healing and love, instead of anaesthetising it with alcohol, material objects, harmful activities or toxic people.
 It requires coming to terms with our darkness and heavy emotions.
-These are our childhood wounds calling us to sit with them instead of running from them.
-I liken it to listening to music and constantly pausing the songs to attend to other matters.
+These are our childhood wounds calling us to sit with them, instead of running from them.
+I liken it to listening to music and constantly pausing the song to attend to other matters.
 We are not appreciating the music but interrupting it to divert our attention to something else.
-This happens when we defer our childhood traumas, by occupying ourselves in something other than the emotions that need our attention.
+This happens when we defer our childhood traumas, by occupying ourselves in something other than our emotions.
 Is this something you’re willing to explore?
 Will you to take the time to make space to be with yourself regularly?
-Your answer will give you an insight into whether you are committed to your healing and transformation or whether you delay the process because of the pain associated with it.
+Your answer will give you an insight into whether you are committed to your healing and transformation, or whether you delay the process because of the pain associated with it.

 It is my experience coaching people over the years that they give up on themselves too soon.
-Regrettably, they give up on other areas of their lives too instead of processing the pain.
+Regrettably, they give up on other areas of their lives instead of processing the pain.
 When I encourage them to heal their wounds, they realise they have been running away from their pain their entire life.
-It is then they are willing to process the pain of the past.
+It is then they will process the pain of the past.
 Whilst it is not a pleasurable experience, we can transform our pain and integrate it into the wholeness of our core nature.
-We realise these experiences do not define us but appreciate that beneath the pain of regret or disappointment, is the sweetest joy and love that knows no bounds.
+We realise these experiences do not define us, but beneath the pain of regret or disappointment, is the sweetest joy and love that knows no bounds.
 Once we stop running from ourselves, we are ready to be intimate with an expansive love that dwells within us.

-This love never disappeared but was obscured by the disentangled beliefs concealing our true nature.
-Therefore, to stand fully in our own shoes and not give up on ourselves is a journey of self-enquiry and self-realisation.
+This love never disappeared, but obscured by the disentangled beliefs concealing our true nature.
+To fully inhabit who you are and not give up on yourself, is a journey of self-enquiry and self-realisation.
 We become curious about who we really are and peel back the layers, to reveal an exquisite flower blossoming before our very eyes.
 We come to love ourselves unconditionally and this realisation echoes far and wide, so all who come into contact with us can feel the radiance of this love blooming.
 This is not a fairy tale about falling in love with ourselves but removing the layers that prevent us knowing our true worth.
 Knowing this, I invite you to journal what you think is holding you back in your life right now?
 What is standing in the way of your true happiness?
 Are you willing to own your darkness?
-Once we stop giving up on ourselves, we will understand that beneath our suffering is a sweet, innocent child yearning to be held in the arms of love.
+Once we stop giving up on ourselves, we understand that beneath our suffering is a sweet, innocent child yearning to be held in the arms of love.